motajomichael/chatbot/README.md

 * `npm install` to install all our node dependencies

 ## Running the server
+* Clone this repository
+* Run npm install
+* Run npm install express body-parser cors pusher dotenv shortid
+* Update the .env file with your keys from pusher service
+* Update DIALOGFLOW_ACCESS_TOKEN with your client_access_token from Dialogflow
 * Update the `pusher-service` provider with your pusher `APP_KEY`
 * run `ionic serve` to serve the app on the browser
 * run `node server.js` to start our server and update the keys in the .env file.